Chapter 8: Part 1

 “I’d do well to watch my tongue if I were you,” Davra muttered in warning, under her breath, as they rapidly approached the guards standing watch over the temple’s main entrance, “there are eyes everywhere here.
 It wouldn’t be in your best interest for unwanted ears to catch wind of your sentiments regarding the subject in question.”

 “You know, I find it amusing to hear you criticize the affluent when you yourself are of nobility,” he commented blandly, rolling his eyes at her cynicism.
-Nodding in the direction of the guards, he let his eyes roam the unusually quiet entrance hall as they stepped over the threshold.
+Nodding in the direction of the guards, his eyes roamed the unusually quiet entrance hall as they stepped over the threshold.

 “Slow day,” he drawled at the visibly noticeable lack of persons rushing to and fro through the temple’s maze-like corridors.
 The entrance hall was empty, save for a few wandering souls.
 The stillness of the ordinarily hectic setting was almost unsettling.
-Lianth had always felt that the overly pretentious white columns of the sanctuary, combined with the gray undertones of it’s high walls and ceilings, had always given the temple somewhat of a haunted feeling.
-The current atmosphere most certainly wasn’t doing it any favors, he concluded, shivering uneasily as the temperature seemed to drop by the second.
+Lianth had always felt that the overly pretentious white columns of the sanctuary, combined with the gray undertones of its high walls and ceilings, had always given the temple somewhat of a haunted feeling.
+Davra herself shared in his opinion.
+The current atmosphere most certainly wasn’t doing it any favors, she concluded, shivering uneasily as the temperature seemed to drop by the second.